-Dust a half cup or so of regular powdered sugar over the bees.
-A simple fine mesh sieve is the only tool required.
-Yes, powdered sugar contains a small amount of cornstarch but it is not enough to harm the bees.
-This dusting addresses the mites in two ways.
-It encourages the bees to clean themselves, essentially grooming off the mites as they do.
-Think lice comb.
-Honeybees have a natural hygienic behavior and encouraging the grooming exploits this tendency.
-In addition the powdered sugar coats the mites and they are unable to hold on to the bees.
-This method obviously does not work for the mites that are in sealed brood but we'll get to that in the drone comb section.
+Dust a half-cup or so of powdered sugar over the bees.
+A simple fine-mesh sieve is the only tool required.
+Powdered sugar contains a small amount of cornstarch, but it’s not enough to harm the bees.
+This dusting will address mites feeding on adult bees in two ways.
+First, it’ll encourage the bees to clean themselves, essentially grooming off the mites as they do (think lice comb).
+Second, the powdered sugar will coat the mites, and they won’t be able to hold on to the bees.

 Screen Bottom Board

 Replace the solid bottom board of the hive with a screened version.
-When mites are dislodged from the bees, they fall through the floor of the hive.
-Varroa mites are not good climbers.
-They are unable to climb back up through the hive to find another host.
+When mites are dislodged from the bees, they’ll fall through the floor of the hive.
+Varroa mites aren’t good climbers and will be unable to climb back up through the hive to find another host.

-Once the drone cells are capped, the beekeeper pulls out the drone frames, freezes for 24 hours to kill the larvae and mites, then scratches open the cells.
-Opened cells are replaced in the hives where the bees will clean them out and start the cycle over again.
+Once the drone cells are capped, pull out the drone frames, freeze them for 24 hours to kill the larvae and mites, and then scratch open the cells.
+Replace the opened cells in the hives, where the bees will clean them out and start the cycle over again.
 Using the drone comb works with the natural cycles of both bees and mites, so it’ll interrupt the Varroa mite’s life cycle.

-Drone comb is typically green in color so easy to find in the hive.
+Drone comb is typically green in color, so it’s easy to find in the hive.
 Most beekeepers who use this technique place a frame of drone comb in the outer positions in the brood boxes.
-This placement encourages the mites to gather away from the worker bee cells in addition to providing a system to remove them.
+This placement encourages the mites to gather away from the worker bee cells, in addition to providing a system to remove them.